What are datil peppers?

-Outside of St. Augustine, online shopping is your best bet.
+Outside of St. Augustine, online shopping for datil pepper products is your best bet.
 You won’t typically find these at your local gardening center.
-But datil seeds along with datil hot sauces and other bottled or jarred products can be found via Amazon and other web retailers.
+But datil seeds along with datil pepper sauces, salsa, jellies, and other bottled and jarred products, can be easily found.

-Though, to really experience datil, it’s worth a trip to St. Augustine.
-This is a pepper that’s much more than a simple chili – it embodies an entire way of life.
+Though, to really experience datil, it’s worth a trip to America’s oldest city, St. Augustine.
+This is pepper that’s much more than a simple chili – it embodies an entire way of life.